 Scribe’s mention of Ranger had come as something of a surprise, considering the woman in question had left the Empire early into the Conquest – if the stories were true, anyway.
 So there were Praesi who’d wanted Black to claim the Tower.
 That wasn’t all that surprising, considering he’d been the face of the Empire’s latest victories.
 But he doesn’t seem to want the Tower.
 And I’m not sure he could actually take it, considering he’s pale-skinned.
 There were three ethnicities, in the Wasteland.
 The two largest were the Soninke and the Taghreb, often overshadowing the less-known Duni.
 Most dark and olive-skinned people who lived in the Green Stretch still considered themselves of the associated culture, but the pale-skinned people who’d trickled into the Stretch from Callow as well as those who had much more ancient Miezan roots were branded with the name of Duni.

 The Soninke had some kind of religious grounds for despising them, I’d read – it was associated with the same reason they thought of the Taghreb as a lesser people – but the Taghreb simply hated them for being a visible reminder of the Miezan occupation.
 Over a thousand years later no living Taghreb had been actually seen a Miezan and the blood of the original settlers who’d remained in Stretch was so diluted as to have nothing in common with their ancestors, but the hatred remained.
-There had been Black Knights of Duni blood before my teacher and a few Warlock.
-But no Chancellor, and no one of those roots had ever held the Tower.
+There had been Black Knights of Duni blood before my teacher and a few Chancellors.
+But no Warlock, and no one of those roots had ever held the Tower.
 The very idea was anathema to the beliefs of most of the old nobility.